danielrriggs/danielrriggs.github.io/content/Reward Circuitry.md

 ---
 https://youtu.be/SPjUCLFtN8g?si=ydhaEq1DGtyvWgI4
-"There's only 1 currency in the world, and that's [[dopamine]]" - Huberman-
+"There's only 1 currency in the world, and that's [[dopamine]]" - Huberman.